| |

 The answer really comes down to what music industry job you want to

+get and what your goals are.
 Let's look at it like this.
 If you plan to start your own record

 label, promotions company, management firm or some other music